Germany: Right-wing criminality at a record high | DW | 04.05.2021

 Some 23,064 crimes were counted as right-wing extremist, an increase of 5.7% over the previous year.

-The majority of violent crimes which were classified as politically-motivated were perpetrated by right-wing extremists, with 13 victims of attempted violent crimes on top of the 11 who were killed in Hanau.
+The majority of violent crimes classified as politically-motivated were perpetrated by right-wing extremists, with 13 victims of attempted violent crimes on top of the 11 who were killed in Hanau.

 "The increase in violent crimes by 18.8%, to a total of 3,365 incidents, is particularly bad," the interior minister said.